LispEngineer/EthernetRepeater/README.md

 ## Known Bugs

+* The sent packet shows up in the receiving side with an rx_length_error counter increased, but without a CRC error.
+Is the preamble length wrong?
+  It shows up in `kern.log` and `dmesg` as:
+  `Mar 26 14:00:05 P3L kernel: [90913.305607] r8169 0000:af:00.0 enp175s0: Rx ERROR. status = 3231c03e`
+  * Shows up as a Realtek RTL8125 2.5GbE Controller in `lspci`
+  * Monitor counts with:

+          clear ; while /bin/true ; do echo -e -n '\E[45A' ; for i in `ls /sys/class/net/enp175s0/statistics/ | fgrep -v txxxx_` ; do echo $i `cat /sys/class/net/enp175s0/statistics/$i` ; done ; echo ; ifconfig enp175s0 ; sleep 1 ; done

-* Sometimes I have to send the request a few times to get it to respond differently
+* Sometimes I have to send the MDIO request a few times to get it to respond differently

 ### Fixed Bugs